 MassDOT's Strategic Highway Safety Program (SHSP) sets policies and priorities for safety planning and projects statewide.
-The updated 2018 Massachusetts SHSP is consistent with requirements outlined in the most recent Federal transportation legislation, FAST Act.
+The 2018 Massachusetts SHSP was consistent with requirements outlined in the Federal transportation legislation, FAST Act.
+Currently, MassDOT is leading an update effort for a new SHSP.